Brad Moore

-Bradley Alan Moore (born June 21, 1964) is a former pitcher in Major League Baseball who played for the Philadelphia Phillies in parts of two seasons spanning 1988–1990.
+Bradley Alan Moore (born June 21, 1964) is a former pitcher in Major League Baseball who played for the Philadelphia Phillies in parts of two seasons, 1988 and 1990.

 Career

 As a junior at Loveland High School in Loveland, Colorado, Moore was only 5 ft 3 in and 115 lb.
 He was not drafted or offered any scholarships out of high school.
 After working as a landscaper and playing amateur baseball for a year after high school, he joined the college baseball team at Garden City Community College in Garden City, Kansas.
 By the end of his time at Garden City, he stood 6 ft 1 in.
 Moore then received a scholarship to play baseball at Grand Canyon University.
 He led the team in pitching appearances in 1986 en route to a victory in the NAIA World Series.
 He was described in The Oklahoman during that season as the team's "bullpen ace."